 - Your loved one has had to take time off work to care for you

-Cycling accident injuries
+Bicycle accident injuries

-Cycling accidents can cause a wide range of injuries.
+Bicycle accidents can cause a wide range of injuries.
 These can vary in severity, from cuts, scrapes and bruises to broken bones, head and brain injuries and other serious injuries.
 Unfortunately, with an increasing number of cyclists on the roads, fatal accidents can occur too.

-We’ve seen the difference that compensation can make on the path to recovery from an injury.
-It can really help to take away some of the stress and can help to give you the opportunity to get things back too normal.
+We’ve seen the difference compensation can make on the path to recovery after an injury.
+It can really help to take away some of the stress and give you the opportunity to get things back too normal.

 The psychological effects of a cycling accident